Imagine learning about herbs like your ancestors did — using local herbs, from the comfort of your home, and in the simplest way possible.

 - What the taste of an herb can tell us about how to use it

-In the third week, we will step into the world of water-based preparations.
+In session three, we will step into the world of water-based preparations.
 Not only will we enjoy the simplicity of these preparations, but we’ll touch on some deeper herbal concepts as well.

 We will cover:

 - Our plant’s name, family, description, and cultivation and harvesting information

 - How to make herbal teas using fresh and dried herbs

 - How to make herbal infusions with hot and cool water

 - How water temperature affects extraction

 In session four, we will venture over to the sweeter side of using herbs where we’ll explore a variety of sweet preparations and tackle some sugar, preservation, and shelf-life topics as well.
 We’ll also have our second herbalist interview with Appalachian folk herbalist Phyllis Light as well.